evHitch/REU-project/Final/readMe.txt

 5)Set the read directory to file path of preprocessed images and write directory to the predicted image folder 6)Run predict_tumor.py after making sure it loads the pre-trained model named 70segmodel5.h5

+How to train U-Net(optional):
+1) Make folder of original images cropped to 224x224
+2) Make folder of images labeled with ground truth
+3) Set train_img_names to folder from step 1
+4) Set train_mask_names to folder from step 2
+5) Randomly choose a representative sample of 40% of images from folder in step 1 along with their corresponding masks from folder 2
+6) Put half of those images/masks into a validation set
+7) Put other half into testing set
+8) Make sure val_img_names is directory of validation images
+9) Make sure val_mask_names is directory of validation masks
+10) If training on pretrained weights load the previous model in line 108 otherwise delete the line
+11) Run train_net.py
+12) Save model in name/directory of choosing in line 114
+13) To get testing accuracy test the model on the testing set with predict() function of the model